 - Country data

 After the cyberattack, Ghosticplayers contacted ZDNet to brag about the successful data breach.
 This is unusual behavior for cybercriminals who usually gloat about their cybercrimes on dark web forums.

 Ubiquity Networks, one of the world's largest vendors of Internet-of-Things (IoT) devices, suffered a data breach after an intruder compromised the company's third-party provider and accessed customer account credentials.

-The breach occurred in December 2020 and made known to customers on January 11, 2021.
+The breach occurred in December 2020 and was made known to customers on January 11, 2021.

 The breach was first discovered by some of Ubiquiti's more perceptive customers.
 They noticed a sudden transition to unified authentication, followed by local-only networks being connected to Ubiquiti's cloud.

 Ubiquiti issued a statement notifying its customers that one of its undisclosed third-party providers was accessed by an unauthorized user.
 They asked their customers to change their passwords and assured them that user data was not compromised in the event

 Then the severity of the breach began to mount, following a series of allegations by an anonymous whistleblower.